instareasy/portfolio/README.md

 [MIT](/LICENSE)

-Feel free to clone this repo and modify accordingly.
+Feel free to clone this repo and modify as you wish.